Legaeldan/milestone-3/README.md

 This applications is designed with adventurous drinkers in mind that require an easy way to explore drinks based on what they might have on hand, or randomly discover a new drink they may not have tried before.
 And for those who wish to share their recipes with others easily.

+As a side goal, I have left room for expansion once I have developed my skills further, and would like to develop this into a commercially viable system with ordering features, and live updates as outlined below in the [**Features Left to Implement**](#features-left-to-implement) section 2.2.4.

 #### Development Goal

 - A project I'd be excited to show off to people as a testament to my abilities.